Organization & Admin

 Inviting Users

 Invite new team members to join your organization via email.
+Self-registration creates a new organization, not a join — existing organizations only grow through invitations.

-1. Navigate to Settings > Users.
+1. Navigate to Organization > Invitations.

-2. Click Invite User.
+2. Click New invitation.

 Assigning Roles

-1. Navigate to Settings > Users.
+1. Navigate to Organization > Users.

-4. Click Save.
+4. Click Save changes.

 Managing Teams